LeninJimenezTorres/ikshoes/README.md

 The main language used is Javascript with the framework ReactJS.

+## Characteristics

+The app is able to do a dynamic rendering based on states of user selected products.

 ## Structure

 The app is based on components, tha main named 'App.js' and in the subdirectory you can find the folder /js, the components directory.